smartdevicelink/sdl_evolution/proposals/nnn-resumption-data-error-handling.md

  - UnsubscribeVehicleData
  - UnsubscribeWayPoints

-In case if some data like a subscriptions as already used by other applications, it means that subscriptions are actual and  SDL should not send unsubscribe requests to HMI.
+In case if some data like a subscription already used by other applications, it means that subscription is actual and SDL should not send unsubscribe requests to HMI.

 After reverting persistent data SDL should response `RegisterAppInterfaceResponse(success=true,result_code=RESUME_FAILED)` to mobile application.